A Self-Consistent Model of Kinetic Alfven Solitons in Pulsar Wind Plasma: Linking Soliton Characteristics to Pulsar Observables: Theoretical Framework

-Although the bulk motion of the pulsar wind is ultra-relativistic in the observer's frame of reference, the plasma can be effectively treated as \emph{non-relativistic} and \emph{cold} in the wind's co-moving frame, where the thermal energy of particles is negligible compared to their rest mass energy.
-Thus, our analysis is carried out in a local co-moving frame of the plasma, in which the flow appears steady and non-relativistic.
-Thus, upstream of the termination shock the co-moving thermal energy satisfies $k_{B}T_{e,p} \ll m_e c^{2}$ for pairs and $k_{B}T_{i} \ll m_i c^{2}$ for ions \citep{Komissarov04}, where $T_{e}$, $T_{p}$ and $T_{i}$ are the electron, positron and ion temperatures respectively.
-In that frame, the ion thermal speed is non-relativistic and the phase speed of KAWs remains a fraction ($\lesssim 0.3\,c$) of the speed of light for the oblique fluctuations of interest \citep{Schekochihin09}.
-Because the ion component supplies the inertia that sets the KAW dispersion while the much lighter $e^{\pm}$ pairs provide restoring force, a standard two-fluid or gyro-fluid treatment identical in form to well-tested space and laboratory plasma models is adequate.
-Any ultra-relativistic $e^{\pm}$ beam emerging from the polar-gap accelerator can be handled separately as a low-density driver that supplies free energy but contributes negligibly to mass loading, so it does not invalidate the non-relativistic momentum balance of the background e--p--i mixture.
-Hence the equations adopted in this section likely capture the correct physics while keeping the analysis analytically tractable.
+Although the bulk motion of the pulsar wind is ultra-relativistic in the observer's frame of reference, the plasma can be effectively treated as non-relativistic and cold in the wind's co-moving frame.
+In this frame, the thermal energy of particles is negligible compared to their rest mass energy; specifically, upstream of the termination shock, the co-moving thermal energy satisfies $k_{B}T_{e,p} \ll m_e c^{2}$ for pairs and $k_{B}T_{i} \ll m_i c^{2}$ for ions, where $T_{e}$, $T_{p}$ and $T_{i}$ are the electron, positron and ion temperatures respectively.
+While the thermal condition allows for a non-relativistic treatment, the magnetic dynamics of the bulk wind are typically characterized by a high magnetization parameter ($\sigma\gg 1$), which would ordinarily necessitate relativistic MHD.
+However, our fluid description explicitly focuses on localized, high-density structures embedded within the global outflow.
+Modern kinetic simulations and the striped wind geometry of an oblique rotator indicate the existence of dense current sheets where the local plasma density exceeds the background Goldreich-Julian density by orders of magnitude.
+In these mass-loaded filaments, the local magnetization $\sigma$ is significantly suppressed, reducing the Alfvén speed sufficiently ($V_A^2 \ll c^2$) to ensure displacement currents remain negligible.
+Under these specific conditions, the ion component supplies the inertia that sets the KAW dispersion while the much lighter $e^{\pm}$ pairs provide the restoring force.
+Thus, the phase speed of KAWs remains a fraction ($\lesssim 0.3\,c$) of the speed of light, and a standard two-fluid treatment identical in form to well-tested space plasma models is adequate.
+Furthermore, any ultra-relativistic $e^{\pm}$ beam emerging from the polar-gap accelerator can be handled separately as a low-density driver that supplies free energy but contributes negligibly to mass loading, preserving the non-relativistic momentum balance of the background mixture.